 In addition to forecasting future cargo volumes, the Ports evaluate the physical and operational capacity of the marine terminals to handle those volumes.
 To estimate the future maximum or optimal capacity of each terminal through 2045, the Ports use a methodology that relies on two capacity models: one that analyzes the terminals' backland (i.e., container yard, or CY) capacity and one that analyzes the terminals' berth capacity (a terminal could be berth constrained or backlands constrained or evenly balanced between the two).
 For the CY capacity, the Port has also utilized a simulation model to aid the estimate of overall terminal capacity, when and where appropriate.
 The modelers make realistic assumptions regarding different physical improvements (e.g., increasing the length of a berth or adding more container yard) and operating parameters (e.g., increasing the number of hours worked per day or crane productivity, decreasing the amount of time containers are allowed to remain in the terminal, or the recently introduced practice of using peel off yards) to estimate the future operating capacity of each terminal, including ones projected to be built.
 The container handling capacity of the peel off yards was estimated using a model which is normally utilized for determining container yard capacities.
 For peel-off yards, the model was adjusted to reflect an allwheeled container storage operation.
 With this assumption, the peel-off yards combined are expected to add an additional 591,000 TEUs worth of container handling capacity.
+The assumptions, while reasonable, are not conservative; for example, terminals are assumed to be able to reach throughput levels greater than 10,000 TEUs per acre per year

-The assumptions, while reasonable, are not conservative; for example, terminals are assumed to be able to reach throughput levels greater than 10,000 TEUs per acre per year compared with current throughput levels of between 5,000 and 7,000 TEUs per acre.
-This approach allows the Ports and their businesses to identify shortfalls between future cargo volumes and the capacity of the terminals and supporting infrastructure (e.g., roads and railroads) to handle those volumes.
-POLA has updated capacity analyses for its terminals since the last cargo forecast of 2009; POLB terminal capacities were obtained directly from the POLB staff.
+21assumed to be able to reach throughput levels greater than 10,000 TEUs per acre per year22compared with current throughput levels of between 5,000 and 7,000 TEUs per acre.23This approach allows the Ports and their businesses to identify shortfalls between future24cargo volumes and the capacity of the terminals and supporting infrastructure (e.g., roads25and railroads) to handle those volumes.
+POLA has updated capacity analyses for its26terminals since the last cargo forecast of 2009; POLB terminal capacities were obtained27directly from the POLB staff.